The plates that define eating in Las Vegas.

 Where to eat Strip steak in Las Vegas →

-Vegas's $0.99 mascot: cold-poached shrimp, horseradish-laced cocktail sauce, lemon wedge, served in a sundae glass at downtown casinos since 1959 and still pulling crowds at Du-par's.
+Vegas's 99-cent mascot: cold-poached shrimp, horseradish-laced cocktail sauce and a lemon wedge served in a sundae glass at downtown casinos since 1959, still pulling crowds at Du-par's on Fremont Street.

 Where to eat Shrimp cocktail in Las Vegas →